theperiperi/Machine-Learning-Lab/README.md

 # Machine-Learning-Lab
-A short compilation of semester IV's machine learning experiments
+A short compilation of semester IV's machine learning experiments implemented from scratch